Transia-RnD/XrplCSharp/README.md

 ## License

-The `xrpl.c` library is licensed under the ISC License.
+The `XrplCSharp` library is licensed under the ISC License.
 See [LICENSE] for more information.